-‘We Couldn’t Take A Roundabout Out if We Wanted To’: An Interview with Jim Brainerd, Mayor of Carmel, Ind.
+‘We Couldn’t Take A Roundabout Out if We Wanted To’: An Interview with Jim Brainard, Mayor of Carmel, Ind.

 This is the third a three-part series in celebration of National Roundabouts Week, which runs from Sept.
 19-23.
 Check out the other articles in the series as they’re published here.

-We sat down with Mayor Brainerd to learn more.
+We sat down with Mayor Brainard to learn more.

 This interview has been edited for clarity and length.

 Kea Wilson: Tell me a little about Carmel’s roundabout program, and a little about why this intersection design is particularly suitable for suburbs like yours.